 Of course, newer, energy efficient air conditioners can help decrease your heating and cooling costs, but don’t short sell the importance of routine air conditioner service.
-Hogan and Dan DiClerico, senior editor of Consumer Reports also say that cleaning and changing air filters can significantly improve the performance of your air conditioner.
+Hogan and Dan DiClerico, senior editor of Consumer Reports also note that cleaning and changing air filters can drastically improve the performance of your air conditioner.

 Also cited as critical keys to keeping your home cool without costing a lot: